Skip to main content

 Toxic Waste Candy

-Labeled as “hazardously sour,” toxic waste candy is EXTREMELY sour!
+Labeled as “hazardously sour,” Toxic Waste Candy is EXTREMELY sour!
 In neon colors and packaged in its signature warning sign wrappers or plastic drum, kids always love trying these.
 Once you get past the strong sour flavor, you’ll also notice a sweetness.
 There are multiple flavors to try, like watermelon, blue raspberry, lemon, black cherry, and apple.
 However, be warned that eating several pieces shortly after each other can cause temporary irritation because of how sour they are!

 Many of these beloved 90s candies can be found on Beulah’s Candyland’s website – start exploring today!